 Windswept rural Scotland might be the birthplace of golf, but sun-burnished Phoenix seems divinely suited for the game.

-Shrouded by mountains on three sides and covered by a canopy of near-perpetual blue sky, Phoenix and its neighboring communities are home to more than 200 courses.
+Shrouded by mountains on three sides and covered by a canopy of near-perpetual blue sky, Phoenix and its neighboring communities are home to nearly 200 courses.
 Many of those courses were designed by the greats, and most don’t have merely one signature hole, but many.
 Some courses occupy desert canyons where civilization feels a world away, while others are part of opulent resorts where golfers can indulge themselves with a post-round spa treatment.

 Greater Phoenix’s golfing roots are a century old.
 In 1910, nine holes were laid out on oiled dirt at the Ingleside Inn in then-sleepy town of Scottsdale.
 Early courses were built near canals and irrigated by flooding them with canal water.
 These days, Scottsdale is home to the Waste Management Phoenix Open, which annually attracts 500,000 boisterous fans to the TPC at Scottsdale, making it the best-attended event on the PGA Tour.
 Since taking over as title sponsor of the Phoenix Open, Waste Management has put an increased effort in reducing energy usage and increasing recycling, making the Phoenix Open the “greenest” tournament on the PGA Tour.